 Have you seen our new recycling stickers?
 They have been so popular that we have had to re-stock them already.
 And that is good news because these standardized recycling bin stickers/labels have super powers… well, sort of.
 What can they do?
 When standardized labels were introduced into Orlando Public Schools, recycling levels increased 90% in the … Continue reading Success In Schools Prove The Power Of Standardized Recycling Labels

-Our new recycling stickers have arrived!
-These new labels have been proven to increase recycling, and are part of what has been called the “#1 solution to fix recycling.”
-Great Forest is proud to be working with the nonprofit Recycle Across America to encourage the use of standardized recycling bin labels in order to make … Continue reading Spotlight: Our New Standardized Labels Can Increase Recycling
+Aug, 2016— Our new recycling stickers have arrived!
+These new labels have been reported to increase recycling, and are part of what has been called the “#1 solution to fix recycling.”
+Great Forest is proud to be working with the nonprofit Recycle Across America to encourage the use of standardized recycling bin labels in order to … Continue reading Spotlight: Our New Standardized Labels Can Increase Recycling

 Aug 2016 — Businesses in Arlington, VA, should be on the lookout for a notice from the County’s Department of Environmental Services, which details changes to the recycling code.
 Note that Arlington businesses may be inspected by the County for compliance.
 An inspection fee of $66 per business will be assessed by Arlington County.
 According to the … Continue reading Regulation Updates (Arlington, VA):